Archright/.github/profile/README.md

 Our goal is to ensure that the countless decisions made by developers collaborating with AI are never lost.
 We aim to build high-reliability systems that approach **'Zero-Exception'** status by capturing the reasoning behind every change.

-### [Devlog] *(Future)*
+### [Axiom] (Core Engine)
-A reasoning record and visualization engine.
+A high-integrity software verification engine and the backbone of the Archright ecosystem.
-It extracts the architect's intent from conversation contexts and commit histories to generate high-fidelity technical logs.
+It ensures a runtime-error-free environment through formal verification and mathematical proofs, providing the reliability required for complex AI-driven architectures.

-### [Axiom] *(In Progress)*
+### [Devlog] (Under Development)
-A core engine for software integrity verification based on the refined logic from Devlog.
+The first application powered by the Axiom engine.
-Aims for a runtime-error-free environment through mathematical proof and static analysis.
+Devlog captures the architect's intent and "Thought Trajectory" from conversation contexts and commit histories, transforming them into high-fidelity, formally verified technical logs.

 ---